aws-observability/aws-otel-test-framework/adot-testbed/README.md

 # Introduction

-The tests require that AWS credentias are sent to the container under test.
+The tests require that AWS credentials are sent to the container under test.
 Please follow this procedure.

 ```